-During his four seasons at the helm of the Crimson, Wojcik has directed Harvard to a 32-29 overall record, including a pair of 10-win campaigns.
-Four members of the Crimson have garnered USILA All-America recognition, while 19 have been named All-Ivy League.
+During his five seasons at the helm of the Crimson, Wojcik has directed Harvard to a 39-36 overall record, including a pair of 10-win campaigns and 12 wins against ranked opponents.
+Four members of the Crimson have garnered USILA All-America recognition, while 25 have been named All-Ivy League.

-Wojcik led the Crimson to a 6-8 overall record and 2-4 mark in league action in 2013 after playing the ninth toughest schedule in the nation, including games against seven ranked opponents throughout the course of the season.
+Wojcik led the Crimson to a 6-8 overall record in 2013 after against playing the ninth toughest schedule in the nation, including games against seven ranked opponents throughout the course of the season.
 Wojcik saw five players earned All-New England and All-Ivy League honors highlighted by Devin Dwyer’s NEILA Rookie of the Year selection.

 In his first season on the Harvard sideline, Wojcik guided the Crimson to a 10-6 overall record, marking the most wins for the program since 1998.
 Harvard, which earned a spot in the Ivy League tournament final, finished tied for third in the Ancient Eight with a 3-3 mark and earned four all-conference selections, led by Dean Gibbons and Kevin Vaughan who were named to the All-Ivy first team.

 During the 2012 campaign, Wojcik led Harvard to as high as a No. 14 national ranking, and the Crimson began Ivy League play 2-0 for the first time since 1998.
 Harvard finished the season 5-2 at home and saw three players earn All-Ivy honors, most notably Jeff Cohen and Kevin Vaughan who were tabbed to the All-Ancient Eight first team.